 Maybe this foreign city would have even felt familiar.
 After all, its people had worshipped an Egyptian goddess, it is covered in sphinxes, the Nile flows there, or at least a street named after it.
 Not only does it have a stone pyramid, but also five glass pyramids and a major collection of Egyptian Antiquities.

-The great Pharaoh might even have felt some pride in having participated, with his obelisk, in making the City of Lights, like his own achievements back home, worthy of the world's admiration.
+The great Pharaoh might even have felt some pride in having participated, with his obelisk, in making the City of Light, like his own achievements back home, worthy of the world's admiration.